dmbarbour/glas/docs/GlasDesign.md

 # Glas Design

+As a backronym, 'General LAnguage System'.
 Glas was named in reference to transparency of glass, liquid and solid states to represent staged metaprogramming, and human mastery over glass as a material.
-As a backronym, 'General LAnguage System'.

-Design goals for glas include purpose-specific syntax, compositionality, extensibility, metaprogramming, live coding.
-Compared to conventional languages, there is a lot more focus on the compile-time.
+Design goals for glas include purpose-specific syntax, compositionality, extensibility, metaprogramming, and live coding.
+Compared to conventional languages, there is more focus on the compile-time.
+However, there is a related exploration of non-conventional application models.

 ## Command Line